mui/material-ui/docs/data/base/components/form-control/form-control.md

 # Unstyled form control

 <p class="description">
-  The <code>FormControlUnstyled</code> is a utility that lets you associate a form input with auxillary components, such as labels, error indicators, or helper text.
+  The <code>FormControlUnstyled</code> component is a utility that lets you associate a form input with auxillary components, such as labels, error indicators, or helper text.
 </p>

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}

-## FormControlUnstyled
+## Basic usage

 `FormControlUnstyled` wraps an input with other associated components in order to make the state of the input available to those components.